sourceduty/Layla_AI/README.md

 #

-> Alex: "*I didn't want to buy this female themed AI-assistant, but it seems like a really smart option for offline AI and Android.*"
+> Alex: "*I didn't want to buy this female themed AI assistant, but it seems like a really smart option for offline AI and Android.*"

 > "*I think Layla Offline is a better name.*"